 Approximately 6-12 million head lice infestations are reported annually in the United States.
-Most infestations occur in children aged three to eleven, primarily because of being in close quarters at school and children’s tendency to “share” things such as hats and brushes.
-That means, if you have kids, you will likely have a run-in with head lice at some point in time.
+Most infestations occur in children aged 3 to 11, primarily because of being in close quarters at school and children’s tendency to “share” things such as hats and brushes.
+This means if you have kids, you will likely have a run-in with head lice at some point in time.

 And while head lice are very small, they can create a very big problem for families if an infestation occurs.
 But like they say, knowledge is power.
 So, the more you know and understand about head lice, the easier it will be to stop an infestation in its tracks.
 This article will discuss the life cycle of head lice, what they need to survive, and what precautions to take after an infestation.

 Nits are lice eggs.
 They are tiny, teardrop-shaped sacs that are white or yellowish.
 They often look like dandruff or hair product flakes.
-The difference is that a nit will stick to the hair shaft, and you will not be able to remove it easily, and you can easily remove dandruff or other flakes from the hair.
+The difference is that a nit will stick to the hair shaft, and you will not be able to remove it easily while you can easily remove dandruff or other flakes from the hair.

 An adult female head louse lays nits about a quarter of an inch from the base of the hair shaft.
-It takes about eight to nine days for a nit to hatch.
+It takes about 8 to 9 days for a nit to hatch.
 After they hatch, the empty egg will remain on the hair follicle and grow out with the hair.

 The louse that hatches from the nit is called a nymph.
 It looks like an adult louse, but it is much smaller.
-They mature into an adult about nine to twelve days after hatching.
+They mature into an adult about 9 to 12 days after hatching.

 A fully developed adult louse is about the size of a sesame seed, and females are larger than males.
 Their color can range from a grayish-white to a tan color.
 They must also feed on blood to survive.